kabeerrajput/Gucci-Product-Metadata-Scraper/README.md

      - cd your-repository-name

 - 2. Install the required Python libraries:
+     - pip install selenium
-     - pip install selenium beautifulsoup4
+     - pip install beautifulsoup4

 - 3. Ensure you have the appropriate Selenium WebDriver for your browser (e.g., ChromeDriver for Chrome).
 The script assumes chromedriver is in your system's PATH.